testmunk/docs/steps.rst

 .. admonition:: teststep ios

 	This macro will attempt to touch the screen on the points provided.
-Please be careful when using this since it the elements positions might differ on different devices.
+Please be careful when using this as elements' positions may change on different devices.

 	Examples: